 It is understandable that this bit of wisdom would be considered worthy of sharing because it applies to all aspects of our life.
-Certainly it applies to our home and family but think of how these two controls can impact your career.
+Certainly, it applies to our home and family but think of how these two controls can impact your career.

 How We Prepare for What Might Happen

-In our career we are in control of what we want to have happen.
+In our careers, we are in control of what we want to have happen.
 By that I mean, we are in control of charting a course for the career we want to have.
 So how do you prepare for that journey?
 I talk about that in my first book The Working Woman’s GPS.
 Determining what your career goals are based on what you are good at, what you enjoy and what people seek.